Saturday Night Live season 16: Cast roster

+All performers in the "Middle Players" category were credited for every episode after they were introduced, whereas performers in the featured players were only credited in episodes in which they appear.
+Of the featured players, Rob Schneider is credited for 14 episodes, David Spade and Al Franken for eight episodes each, Adam Sandler for seven episodes, and A. Whitney Brown for five episodes.

 Writers

-Notable writers from season 16 included Jim Downey, Al Franken, Tom Davis, Jack Handey, Conan O'Brien, Rob Smigel and Bob Odenkirk.
+Notable writers from season 16 included Jim Downey, Al Franken, Tom Davis, Jack Handey, Conan O'Brien, Adam Sandler (who was a new writer), Rob Smigel and Bob Odenkirk.

-Season 16 would prove to be the final year for O'Brien and Odenkirk as Saturday Night Live writers.
-O'Brien left to write for The Simpsons, and would later host NBC's Late Night and Tonight Show late night talk shows.
-Odenkirk would go on to write for future cast member Chris Elliott's Get a Life and The Dennis Miller Show as well as The Ben Stiller Show, for which he was also a cast member.
+Season 16 would be the final year for O'Brien and Odenkirk as Saturday Night Live writers.
+O'Brien (who previously joined the writing staff in 1988) left to write for The Simpsons, and would later host NBC's Late Night and Tonight Show late night talk shows.
+Odenkirk (who wrote on the show for four years, starting in 1987) would go on to write for future cast member Chris Elliott's Get a Life and The Dennis Miller Show as well as The Ben Stiller Show, for which he was also a cast member.
 In 1995, he would co-create and co-star on HBO's Mr. Show with Bob and David.

-He then also had a starring role in Breaking Bad and Better Call Saul.
+This was also the final season for longtime writer A. Whitney Brown (who had been a writer since 1985, as he left the writing staff after six years.